 Sometimes, bulimia treatment plans can also include medication to help manage symptoms of anxiety, depression, or OCD.
 These therapies help patients identify and replace unhealthy eating behavior with healthier coping skills.
 Our skilled and highly qualified clinicians have extensive experience in treating eating disorders and are dedicated to helping patients on the road to recovery.

 If you or a loved one is struggling with bulimia, it’s essential to seek professional help as soon as possible.
 Connections Wellness Group offers comprehensive mental health services for patients with eating disorders like bulimia.
-Contact Connections Wellness Group today at 940.360.4245 to learn more about the dangers of bulimia and how we can help you or your loved one overcome the eating disorder in any of our mental health centers in Texas.
+Contact Connections Wellness Group today at 940.360.4245 to learn more about the dangers of bulimia and how we can help you or your loved one overcome the eating disorder in any of our mental health centers in Dallas/Fort Worth, Texas.